-Sampling of the groundwater in the monitoring bores should be done following bore installation, development and initial pumping.
+Sampling of the groundwater in the monitoring bores should be done following bore installation and its development and recovery.
 These first samples set the base-line record for the groundwater quality at the site.
-Thereafter, any sampling of the monitoring bores should occur at the same time annually.
-If any of the monitoring bores show elevated levels of nutrients, then further assessment would be required.
+Thereafter sampling is optional.
+The down gradient bore should be sampled at the same time annually.
+If the bore shows elevated levels of nutrients, then further assessment would be required.

-The sampling procedure used to ensure that results obtained are accurate is beyond the scope of this document, but is detailed in "Murray-Darling Basin Groundwater Sampling Guidelines" (Technical Report #3, Groundwater Working Group), a copy of which is available at the following web site http://www.mdbc.gov.au/data/page/127/GroundwaterqualityguideliesReport.pdf
+The sampling procedure used to ensure that results obtained are accurate is beyond the scope of this document, but is detailed in "Murray-Darling Basin Groundwater Sampling Guidelines" (Technical Report #3, Groundwater Working Group).
 Again, the use of a suitably qualified person, experienced in the methods for collection of groundwater samples in a valid scientific manner, is recommended.